SoBo7a/CSHelperBot/README.md

 ## Features
 - Play Notifications: Users can subscribe to receive notifications when someone wants to play CS2.
-- Team Management: Automatically create and move users into teams within designated voice channels.
+- Team Management: Randomly move users into teams within designated voice channels.
 - Stats Tracking: Retrieve CS2 player statistics from Steam.
 - Random Map: Get a random Map out of a list of all CS2 Maps.
 You can get either Standard or Wingman Maps.